An unprecedented challenge

-The most effective way to increase biocidal products on the market is for MS competent authorities to use Article 55 (1) of the BPR to permit derogation from the technical equivalence requirement in Article 19 (1) (c).
+The most effective way to increase biocidal products on the market is for competent authorities within member states to use Article 55 (1) of the BPR to permit derogation from the technical equivalence requirement in Article 19 (1) (c).

 Article 55 derogation enables a member state to allow products on the market which do not fulfil the requirements of a typical product authorization.
 To mitigate possible danger to public health, animal health or the environment, derogation covers an initial period of 180 days.
 A further extension up to 550 days is possible but must be granted by the Commission.

 Companies not on the Article 95 list must ensure their active substances are suitably efficacious and minimize risk to human health and the environment.
 To help such companies, ECHA has published compositional requirements for propan-1-ol and propan-2-ol.
 This is particularly relevant to companies looking to develop WHO formulations or who have substances approved under REACH but not BPR.

 Applying for technical equivalence for active substances under BPR